- Visit Beer Services for more details about delivering your beer to the AHA cellar.

 Club Storage Room

-- Meeting Room C125 will be a storage area for clubs to store some equipment or decorations.
+- There will be a room at the RICC (exact location TBD) that will be a storage area for clubs to store some equipment or decorations.
 This room will not be monitored by any security personnel.

-- In order to access the room, please ask for a Brewers Association representative to unlock it for you at the registration check-in desk in Pre-Function C lobby.
+- In order to access the room, please ask for a Brewers Association representative to unlock it for you at the registration check-in desk.

 - Please note, many clubs are sharing it.
 The AHA is not responsible for any items left in this area.